twentysixlabs/healthnotes-bot/README.md

 It focuses on doing one job well: **clean, private, real-time transcription under your control so you can safely build on top**.

 ## News (31 August 2025)

 - **MCP server for agents (new microservice):** Full Vexa API access from any MCP-capable agent (Claude Desktop, Cursor, etc.).
 See `services/mcp`.
+Built with https://github.com/tadata-org/fastpi_mcp
 - **Hallucination filtering:** Greatly reduced hallucinations in selected languages.
 Contributions welcome — add phrases to `services/WhisperLive/hallucinations/` for your language.
 - **Google Meet UI updates:** Bot adjusted to the latest Google Meet UI changes for reliable joining and capture.

 ## Build on Top.
 In Hours, Not Months

 **Build powerful meeting assistants (like Otter.ai, Fireflies.ai, Fathom) for your startup, internal use, or custom integrations.**

 The Vexa API provides powerful abstractions and a clear separation of concerns, enabling you to build sophisticated applications on top with a safe and enjoyable coding experience.

 For instance, the **Vexa Example Client** (see [Projects Built with Vexa](BUILT-WITH-VEXA.md)) was built in just 3 hours of live coding with Cursor, showcasing the rapid development possible with Vexa.